ehudreiter/accuracySharedTask/README.md

 The three-point shooting statistics should be read as: "Of the total field goals, how many of them were worth three points"

 #### Shooting percentages
 There are also shooting percentages.
-All such fields end in "_PCT", such as "FG_PCT", FG3_PCT", and "FT_PCT".
+All such fields end in "&lowbar;PCT", such as "FG&lowbar;PCT", FG3&lowbar;PCT", and "FT&lowbar;PCT".
 In all cases, they are simply derived from MADE/ATTEMPTED.

 #### Names
 The data also includes player, team, and place names, those should be self-explanatory.